 If you have discussed specific behavior issues, learning goals, or parent questions, be sure to follow up with the parent.
 Be sure to send home any extra materials the student can work on.
 If time allows, send a thank you note or email to parents who attended.
 One e-mail sent to yourself with a blind copy sent to any parents who attended is a quick way to do this!

-A little extra work before and after conferences can really help you connect with your families, and making that connection helps everything you’ll do for the rest of the year.
+A little extra work before and after parent-teacher conferences can really help you connect with your families, and making that connection helps everything you’ll do for the rest of the year.
 Best of luck!